HaakonME/hubzilla/doc/Developers.md

 Also - **test your changes**.
 Don't assume that a simple fix won't break something else.
 If possible get an experienced Red developer to review the code.

-Further documentation can be found at the Github wiki pages at: [https://github.com/friendica/red/wiki](https://github.com/friendica/red/wiki).

 **Licensing**